remidpnt/CS224n_DeepLearning_for_NLP/README.md

 ### Installation

 I used python 2.7 to run these files, with Anaconda.
-Please note that if you have a gpu, you should install tensorflow-gpu to save time (especialy for assignment 2).
-Make sure you have download the dataset before you run the files.
+Please note that if you have a gpu, you should install tensorflow-gpu to save time (especially for assignment 2).
+Make sure you have downloaded the dataset before you run the files.

 cd /path/to/assignmentX/